A-00768

 Plain Language

-Deployers must publish on their website a clear, readily available statement summarizing: the types of high-risk AI decision systems they deploy, how they manage algorithmic discrimination risks for each system, and detailed information about the nature, source, and extent of data they collect and use.
-The statement must be periodically updated to remain current.
-The obligation may be shifted to the developer by contract under § 1552(7).
+Deployers must publish and maintain on their website a clear summary describing: the types of high-risk AI decision systems they deploy, how they manage algorithmic discrimination risks from each system, and the nature, source, and extent of data collected and used.
+This statement must be periodically updated.
+The § 1552(7) developer-assumption exemption may apply.
+Trade secrets are protected under § 1552(8), but deployers withholding information must notify consumers that information is being withheld and explain the basis.

 Statutory Text